attila5287/ts-boilerplate-mapbox-react/README.md

 - Added null checks for React refs
 - Removed unused imports
 - Properly typed the Mapbox GL JS integration
+- **Fixed CSS styling issues** that prevented the map from displaying correctly

 After resolving the local TypeScript issues, encountered additional errors during the Vercel deployment process.
 These were also successfully fixed, and the project is now live at: